-Essex Cricket in the Community (ECiC) invites applications from persons interested in joining the ECIC Board as non-executive directors who have interest/experience in some or all of the following areas: Club Development, Legal, Governance, EDI (Equality, Diversity and Inclusion), management and Community cohesion linked to Regional engagement and support.
+Essex Cricket in the Community (ECiC) invites applications from persons interested in joining the ECIC Board as non-executive directors who have interest/experience in some or all of the following areas: Club Development, Legal, Governance, EDI (Equity, Diversity and Inclusion), management and Community cohesion linked to Regional engagement and support.
 This is a great opportunity to be involved in a dynamic, progressive organisation that is looking to Excite, Engage and Enhance the communities of East London, Essex and East Anglia through the power and opportunities of Cricket.

 The vacant four Essex Cricket in the Community Board Non–Executive Director positions are: